cscart/docs/install/storefronts/configure_cpanel.rst

     * the DNS propagation process is not finished yet.
 It can take up to 48 hours.

 6. Open the store URL (*http://store2.com* in this example) in your browser.
-You should see the appropriate storefront of your CS-Cart installation.
+You should see the appropriate storefront.